008programmer/abp-app-communication-using-client/README.md

 ## Development

-### Static Proxis should now use contracts as we are moving toward package reference

 ### 📖 What Are Project References?

 - Project references are a direct link between two projects in the same solution or outside.
 For example, `Prabh.Finance.Blazor.Client` UI project may have a reference to `Prabh.Finance.HttpApi.Client`.